QuantumBits/HighFrequencyShitStonks/README.md

 # High-Frequency Shit-Stonks (HFSS)

-Currently assume distinction between player/corporation, for simplicity perhaps combine into JUST the corporation
+In HFSS, players ARE corporations!

 ## The Stonk Market

-- Keeps track of ALL transactions (completed or not)
+- Keeps track of ALL transactions
-- Determine the current price of a stock based on most recent completed calls and puts
+- Determine the current price of a stock based on most recent **completed** calls and puts
     - If not enough info, then stock value is "0"

 ## Loans

-- Bank's interest rate set is constant
+- Bank's interest rate is just a constant, perhaps %5
+- In order to take out loan, must have collatoral? (e.g. total value of assets, stonks + emoji)

-    - #!
-IN FUTURE, make this set by "Chairman of the Fed" - a democratically elected position?
+> IN FUTURE, maybe make this set by "Chairman of the Fed" - a democratically elected / randomly assigned position?

-## Bots

-- #!
-IN FUTURE, will be like players but make random decisions on what to put / call
-- They do not own corporations, but will likely go bankrupt often and will act as a "source" of capital in this economy

-## Players

-- Number of bankruptcies
-- Stock acount
-- Savings account
-- Loan balances
-- Emoji account

-## Player Actions
+## Actions

 - Call ("Buy" contract)
     - You agree to buy stock from another player/channel at set upon price at a certain time
     - `HFSS CALL <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
-    - #CHANNEL sees a message from HFSS if initiating player has enough money
+    - `#CHANNEL` sees a message from HFSS if initiating player has enough money
         - You immediately set aside that amount of money upon initiating the call
-        - The first @USER(S) to agree then complete the transation (assuming within <DURATION> and have available stock)
+        - The first `@USER(S)` to agree then complete the transation (assuming within `<DURATION>` and have available stock)
             - Allow for partial fulfullment of contract, up to amount requested
-    - @USER sees a message from HFSS if the initiating player has enough money and @USER has enough of that stock (otherwise no messages sent)
+    - `@USER` sees a message from HFSS if the initiating player has enough money and `@USER` has enough of that stock (otherwise no messages sent)
         - You immediately set aside that amount of money upon initiating the call
-        - If @USER agrees, then transaction completes immediately (assuming within <DURATION> and have available stock)
+        - If `@USER` agrees, then transaction completes immediately (assuming within `<DURATION>` and have available stock)
 - Put ("Sell" contract)
     - You agree to sell stock to another player/channel at a set upon price
     - `HFSS PUT <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
-    - #CHANNEL sees a message from HFSS if initiating player has enough stock
+    - `#CHANNEL` sees a message from HFSS if initiating player has enough stock
         - You immeidately set aside that amount of stock upon initiating the put
-        - The first @USER(S) to agree then complete the transation (assuming within <DURATION> and have available funds)
+        - The first `@USER(S)` to agree then complete the transation (assuming within `<DURATION>` and have available funds)
-    - @USER sees a message from HFSS if initiating player has enough stock (otherwise no messages sent)
+    - `@USER` sees a message from HFSS if initiating player has enough stock (otherwise no messages sent)
         - You immediately set aside that amount of stock upon initiating the put
-        - If @USER agrees, then transation completes immediately (assuming within <DURATION> and have available funds)
+        - If `@USER` agrees, then transation completes immediately (assuming within `<DURATION>` and have available funds)

-## Corporate Actions

 - Issue Stock
     - You agree to sell stock in an emoji you own to everyone in the server at a price you set, ADDING NEW stock to the market
     - `HFSS ISSUE :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`